Mailing Ballots and Election Date Updates

 Here are some important resources for voters –

 * California – To register to vote, voter must mail or fax the FPCA.
-If already registered, voter can request a ballot by email, mail, or fax.
+If already registered and using the FPCA to update your registration information, voter can mail, email, or fax the FPCA.

 * Florida, Idaho, South Dakota, and Wisconsin – To register to vote, voter must mail the FPCA.
-If already registered to vote and using the FPCA to request an absentee ballot, the voter can email, mail, or fax the form.
+If already registered to vote and using the FPCA to request an absentee ballot, the voter can mail, email, or fax the FPCA.

-* Nevada, North Carolina, South Carolina, and Utah – Online also available.
+* Nevada, North Carolina, and Utah – Online registration system also available.

 * New York – If voter emails or faxes the FPCA, voter must also mail the FPCA.